 Assets of your Company are adequately insured against various perils.

-The Company has established a vigil mechanism and accordingly framed a Whistle Blower Policy forDirectors and employees to report instances of unethical behaviouractual or suspected fraud and violation of Company's Code of Conduct to the management.Further the mechanism adopted by the Company encourages the Whistle Blower to reportgenuine concerns or grievances and also provide for adequate safeguards againstvictimisation of the whistle blower who avails of such mechanism and offers direct accessto the Chairman of the Audit Committee in exceptional cases.
-The functioning of vigilmechanism is reviewed by the Audit Committee from time to time.
+The Company has established a vigil mechanism and framed a Whistle Blower Policy forDirectors and employees to report concerns about unethical behaviour actual or suspectedfraud or violation of the Companys' Code of Conduct or Ethics Policy.
+The functioning ofvigil mechanism is reviewed by the Audit Committee from time to time.
 No whistle blowerhas been denied access to the Audit Committee of the Board.
-The Whistle Blower Policy ofthe Company is available on the website of the Company.
+The Whistle Blower Policy ofthe Company is available on the Companys' website.

 DISCLOSURE AS PER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITIONAND REDRESSAL) ACT 2013

-The Company has complied with the Corporate Governance requirements under the CompaniesAct 2013 and Regulations 17 to 27 and 46 of the SEBI (LODR) Regulations 2015.
-A separatesection on detailed report on Corporate Governance practicefollowed by the Company underSEBI (LODR) Regulations 2015 along with a certificate fromPracticing Company Secretary confirming the compliance forms a part of this report.
+The Company has complied with the Corporate Governance requirements under the CompaniesAct 2013 and Regulations 17 to 27 and 46 of the SEBI (LODR) Regulations 2015 andamendments therein.
+A separate section on detailed report on Corporate Governance practicefollowed by the Company under SEBI (LODR) Regulations 2015 along with a certificate fromPracticing Company Secretary confirming the compliance forms a part of this report.
 TheBoard of Directors supports the basic principles of corporate governance and lays strongemphasis on transparency accountability and integrity.

 MANAGEMENT DISCUSSION AND ANALYSIS REPORT

-Your attention is drawn to the perception and business outlook of the management foryour company for the current year and for the industry in which it operates including itsposition and perceived trends in near future.
+Your attention is drawn to the perception and business outlook of the management foryour Company for the current year and for the industry in which it operates including itsposition and perceived trends in near future.

-The Board has duly reviewed the Statutory Auditor's Report for the year ended on 31 March 2019 and theobservations and comments appearing in the report are self-explanatory and do not callfor any further explanation/ clarification by the Board of Directors asprovided under section 134 of the Companies Act 2013.
+Report of Shah Karia & Associates for the year ended on 31 March 2019 and theobservations and comments appearing in the report are self-explanatory and do not callfor any further explanation/ clarification by the Board of Directors as provided underSection 134 of the Companies Act 2013.

 Naresh J. Patel & Co.
-Chartered Accountants Ahmedabad has been the internalauditor of the Company for the FY 2016-17.
+Chartered Accountants Ahmedabad has been the internalauditor of the Company for the FY 2018-19.
 The Internal Auditor is appointed by the Boardof Directors of the Company on a yearly basis based on the recommendation of the AuditCommittee.
-The Internal Auditor reports and its findings on the internal audit of the Companyto the Audit Committee on a quarterly basis.
-The scope of internal audit isapproved by the Audit Committee.
+The Internal Auditor reports its findings on the internal audit of the Companyto the Audit Committee on a quarterly basis.
+The scope of internal audit is approved bythe Audit Committee.

 The Board has appointed Kiran J. Mehta & Co.
-Cost Accountants Ahmedabad for theFY 2017-18 as a Cost Auditor of the Company in the Board meeting held on 8 May 2017 afterobtaining its willingness and eligibility letter for appointment as Cost Auditor of theCompany.
+Cost Accountants Ahmedabad for theFY 2019-20 as a Cost Auditor of the Company in the Board meeting held on 7 May 2019 afterobtaining its willingness and eligibility letter for appointment as Cost Auditor of theCompany.

-Secretarial Auditor and their report
+Secretarial Auditor and Secretarial Audit Report

-The Secretarial Audit Report for the FY 2016-17 is annexed to this Directors' Report asAnnexure-7.
-The Board of Directors has duly reviewed the Secretarial Auditor's Report andthe observations comments appearing in the report are self-explanatory and do not call for any further explanation/clarificationby the Board of Directors as provided undersection 134 of the Act.
+Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Board of Directorshad appointed Mr. Tapan Shah Practicing Company Secretary to undertake the SecretarialAudit of the Company for the FY 2018-19.
+The Secretarial Audit Report for the FY 2018-19is annexed to this Directors' Report as Annexure-6.
+The Board of Directors has dulyreviewed the Secretarial Auditors' Report and the observations and comments appearing inthe report are self-explanatory and do not call for any further explanation/clarificationby the Board of Directors as provided under Section 134 of the Act.